dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 There's a bit going on here, so let's break it down:

 1. We give the component a name of `NewItemForm`.
-2. We specify the data for this component as a function `data()`, and for this component the only piece of data we have is `itemText`.
+2. We specify the data for this component as a function `data()` and, for this component, the only piece of data we have is `itemText`.
 If you look back at the markup, you'll notice that the `v-model` attribute on the textbox is bound to `itemText`, meaning that when the user changes the textbox value, `itemText` will contain whatever they typed in.
 3. We then have a method called `submitForm()` to handle the user submitting the form.
 This is where we can send new data to the store via _mutations_.
 Here, we want to invoke a mutation called `addItem` and we set the text to value of `itemText`.
 Finally, we clear the value of `itemText` so that the user can enter another item.

 Before we move on, let's add a bit of styling to the form to make it look a little nicer.
 Underneath the script tag in our component, let's add the following: